Skip to main content

 Harvest and Storage

 Flowering will occur as soon as 45 days after seeding, depending on the variety, and pods are ready for harvest 5-6 days after flowering.
+Okra will set fruit without honey bees but bee activity has been shown to increase yields.
 Pod tenderness (which is desirable) decreases as size increases.
-Most varieties will lose their tenderness when they exceed 3" in length.
-For this reason okra plantings must be picked almost every other day.
+Most varieties will lose their tenderness when they exceed 3-4" in length.
+For this reason okra plantings must be picked every 2-3 days to maintain optimal market size and increase yield.
 Pods are harvested by twisting them off the plant or cutting with a knife.
-After harvest, room cool or use forced air to bring the okra down to 50-55ºF at 85-90% relative humidity, where it may be stored for 7-10 days.
+After harvest, use forced air or a cool room to bring the okra down to 50-55ºF at 85-90% relative humidity, where it may be stored for 7-10 days.
 Below 50°F, okra pods are subject to chilling injury.